Skip to main content

 When Beaver Builder editing is restricted for any role, the user will see only the Wrench icon, as shown in the following screenshot.
 Notice also that the Content panel and Tools menu are hidden.
 There are no drag handles on the rows and columns.

-Resize rows and columns with drag handles or settingsnononono
+• Resize rows and columns with drag handles.

 By default, all user roles can save, edit and delete rows and modules globally -- in Beaver Builder layouts, and for saved templates, rows, columns, and modules, both in the Content panel and from the Beaver Builder menu in the WordPress admin panel.